jarokaz/triton-on-gke-sandbox/README.md

   --quiet
 ```

-Navigate to the Cloud Build logs using the link displayed on Cloud Shell or go to Cloud Build page on the Cloud console.
+Navigate to the Cloud Build logs using the link displayed on Cloud Shell or go to the [Cloud Build page on the Cloud console](https://console.cloud.google.com/cloud-build?_ga=2.109004802.1605716039.1675990133-1112324367.1675987342).
 You should see similar page when the environment provision job is completed successfully:

 ![arch](/images/build-provision.png)